 We're so blessed to have Don mentoring us through our first years with bees.
 Its one of my greatest pleasures, spending time with Don as he checks on the hives and teaches me about the mysterious and complex society inside the hives.
 And, I'm convinced you haven't lived until you've tasted honey, warm from the sun and bees' body heat, dripping from a frame of comb.
 The taste is deep and rich, floral, green and citrusy.
 Its how I imagine Rattatoui felt when he paired the strawberry with the cheese and had fireworks shooting off inside his mind.
 Don is super particular and protective of his bees.
 He raises Certified Naturally Grown honey, meaning any property he puts bees on must sign a contract that they will not spray any fertilizers or pesticides on their property.
 Additionally, CNG Honey can only treat hives with 3 possible natural ingredients, one of which is thymol, a component of thyme essential oil, used to help fend off the dreaded varroa mites that often wipe out entire hives.
 Don's honey is as close to straight out of the hive as it comes.
 It's raw, meaning it has not been heated or treated so all enzymes can live and thrive inside the honey and you and your health can benefit from all of that live active goodness.

 Jacob’s interest in mushrooms was originally sparked at the age of 19 by a short chapter on mycology in an old college botany textbook.
 A year later he moved to the Front Range to begin cultivating mushrooms at a commercial facility in Denver.
 Utilizing his experience in Colorado, Jacob returned to his mid-western roots to operate a mushroom farm in Wisconsin.
-After years of traditional mushroom production, Jacob is excited to bring his cultivation skills to Front Range Fungi’s new, state-of-the-art environment.
+After years of traditional mushroom production, Jacob is excited to bring his cultivation skills to the front range area.
 The mushrooms Jacob grows are nothing short of artwork.
 They are impressive and beautiful looking (seriously, could and should be cast in bronze and used as a centerpiece), and as if that wasn't enough, they are rich and deep with incredibly varied flavor profiles.

 I was so happy to finally meet Katie and Scott of 3T Ranch, just on the border of Franktown and Castle Rock.
 They don't come from a long line of ranchers, but rather Scott learned from a family friend.
 Along with their young family, Scott and Katie are proud members of the American Grassfed Association and raise certified 100% grass-fed and grass-finished beef on a collective 2,000 acres... right here in our own backyard.
 On top of that, they're just super sweet people.
 There's nothing I love more than doing business with good people!